milanbukovics/milanbukovics.github.io/essays/uiFrameworks.md

 ## Benefits of UI frameworks

 UI frameworks provide multiple advantages in software engineering, including accelerated development, uniform design across applications, and responsive components.
 They ensure cross-browser compatibility, minimize code redundancy, and enhance maintainability.Other benefits are shown on the picture below.

+As a conclusion, building websites is fun as long as you have the right tools to do that.
+Bootstrap 5 is a perfect and easy tool to use.
+Remember, practice makes perfect, and don't pull your hair too hard if you cannot get it right for the first time:)

 <div class="text-center p-4 margin-bottom:30px">
   <img width="500px" src="../img/uiFrameworks.png" class="img-thumbnail" alt="uiFrameworks img">